cmaxw/devchat-eleventy/src/react-round-up/rru-094-gitlab-commit-with-eddie-zaneski-shamiq-islam-and-jasmine-james.md

 Eddie, Shamiq, and Jasmine give the 5 min "elevator pitch" for the talks they gave at the conference.

+In his talk, Eddie deploys a fake startup going through the whole pipeline: building the application, containerizing an application and shipping it off  to Kubernetes.

+Shamiq, talks about how in conventional approach to security is to consider it at the very end after all developer have wrapped up their work.

 **Panelists**

 * Charles Max Wood